miurahr/install-linuxdeploy-action/README.md

 # `install-linuxdeploy-action`

-Installing LinuxDeploy on Github Actions workflows manually is the worst.
+Installing LinuxDeploy on Github Actions workflow manually is the worst.

 See linuxdeploy utility details on [LinuxDeploy project](https://github.com/linuxdeploy/linuxdeploy) home.